 October is dedicated to breast cancer awareness, and Cosmocreole talks to Hebetty Alcindor, whose life changed drastically after being diagnosed with the disease last year.

 “To wake up one day and realise that you are about to lose your breast and possibly all your hair-that thought makes you feel less of a woman” Hebetty Alcindor

 Before Breast Cancer

 “I felt pain when I wore my bra, especially the underwire one, and upon arrival in Mauritius on 22nd April 2019, I decided to have the test the same day.
-I was really anxious as I had to wait two days for the result. “
+I was anxious as I had to wait two days for the result. “

 What challenges did you face as a breast cancer patient and also as a survivor?
-We, as women, we consider ourself complete when we have our natural beauty, our hair, breast and all those feminine features, and to wake up one day and know that you have to live without those things—this was a big challenge and the journey was not easy.
-It took me a while to adapt with all the changes I was going through, I did not even look at myself in the mirror, as I could not face the fact that I had lost 15 kilos, I was bald, very pale, and had one breast.
+We, as women, we consider ourself complete when we have our natural beauty, our hair, breast and all those feminine features, and to wake up one day and know that you have to live without those things—this was a big challenge, and the journey was not easy.
+It took me a while to adapt to all the changes I was going through.
+I did not even look at myself in the mirror, as I could not face the fact that I had lost 15 kilos, I was bald, very pale, and had one breast.

 What advice would you give a breast cancer patient who has just been diagnosed?